English Channel illegal migrant crossings (2018–present): Deaths

-According to the International Organization for Migration, at least 52 migrants drowned in the English Channel trying to reach the UK between 2018 and 2022.

-November 2021 English Channel disaster

-On 24 November 2021, 27 migrants drowned whilst trying to cross the English Channel from France to the United Kingdom in an inflatable dinghy.
-PM Boris Johnson called an emergency COBRA meeting in order to discuss the issue.

-December 2022 English Channel incident

-On 14 December 2022, four migrants died and more than 40 were rescued after a small boat began sinking in ice-cold waters off the coast of Dungeness in the middle of the night.

-Responses
+Deaths have been reported in every year since the crossings began increasing in 2018.
+A notable incident occurred in November 2021 when 28 people drowned during one crossing attempt.
+2024 saw a significant increase in channel crossing deaths, with 61 dead by the end of the year.

+Some deaths have been from crushing (asphyxiation) within the boats, which typically are structurally inadequate for a channel crossing, and frequently deflate.
+Migrants, now up to an average of 53 and sometimes almost 100 per boat, may have little choice regarding loading and overlook or are unaware of the maximal design capacity for the conditions (overloading closely correlates with incidence of deaths).

+Reactions

 Government response

-In December 2018 Home Secretary Sajid Javid cut short a family holiday to deal with the small boat crossings.
-On 31 December 2018 Javid reversed a previous refusal to station additional Border Force cutters in the Channel to intercept migrant small craft on the grounds that the cutters would become a "magnet" for migrants to attempt the crossing in the hope that their boats would be intercepted and enabled to apply for asylum.
-In agreeing to send more patrol boats, Javid promised to do "everything we can" to make sure that small boat migration "is not a success", including returning would-be migrants to France.
+In December 2018 then-Home Secretary Sajid Javid cut short a family holiday to devise a response to mounting small boat crossings.
+On 31 December 2018 Javid reversed a previous refusal to station additional Border Force cutters or hired crew transfer vessels (the current deployment) in the British half of the Channel (UK Territorial Waters) to intercept migrant small craft on the grounds that they would become a pull factor for migrants as in boats in legal distress (engaging the right to life as imminent risk of fatalities) so rapidly intercepted and thereby enabled to apply for asylum.
+In agreeing to send more, Javid promised to do "everything we can" to make sure that small boat migration "is not a success", including returning would-be migrants to France.
 Cutters were reassigned from Gibraltar and the Mediterranean to carry out the channel mission.

-Javid has stated that migrants crossing the Channel from France or Belgium are not "genuine" asylum seekers, since they are already residing in a safe country.
+Javid stated that migrants crossing into UK waters from France or Belgium are not "genuine" asylum seekers, since they are already residing in a safe country.

-In response to the increase in arrivals due to calm seas in July and August 2020, Javid's successor as Home Secretary, Priti Patel, was reportedly "furious" and responded by saying she planned to make the English Channel an "unviable" route into the UK.
-She sought military assistance from the Royal Navy to prevent migrant vessels from leaving France.
+In response to the increase in arrivals due to calm seas in July and August 2020, Javid's successor, Priti Patel, was reportedly "furious" and responded by saying she planned to make the English Channel (including Dover Strait) an "unviable" route into the UK.
+She sought military assistance from the Royal Navy to work with French authorities to prevent UK-bound migrant vessels from leaving France.